-You can backup your device using iTunes on the Mac or PC.
-Use the Lightning cable that came with your iOS device and connect it to an open USB port, then open iTunes to backup.
+You can back up your device using iTunes on the Mac or PC.
+Use the Lightning cable that came with your iOS device, connect it to an open USB port, then open iTunes to backup.
 You can also use iCloud Backup, Apple’s cloud-based backups service.
 Here’s a guide to backing up your iPhone or iPad with more details.

 Follow these steps to make sure iOS 9.3.5 is installed on your device.
 First of all, make sure your device is charged and connected to a Wi-Fi network.

 - Tap the iPhone or iPad’s Home button.